32+ Upsetting and Interesting Facts About PTSD for 2021

 That’s 6 out of 10 men.
 PTSD stats show that this is also the case for 50% of women in the US.
 While PTSD symptoms in women are the same as those that men experience, women are more likely to experience PTSD as a result of sexual assault, domestic violence, or child abuse.

 On the other hand, men are more likely to experience this condition because of accidents, physical assault, war, disaster, or various injuries.

-5. Up to 40% of children experience at least one trauma during their childhood.
+7. 15% to 43% of children experience at least one trauma during their childhood.

 (US Department of VA)